jcantara/wot_api/README.md

     WotApi::Base.account_list(search: 'tank', region: 'ru')

-Will return an array or hash with the results, or nil on a failure.
+Will return an array or hash with the results, or throw an error with a message on a failure.

 ## Future plans